Rocklinks/i3wm/README.md

 Step 1:Copy all the fonts and icons to their respective directory either /usr/share/fonts, /usr/share/icons or using the .fonts, .icons on home directory

-Step 2: Pacman -S rofi polybar bc networkmanager_dmenu blueman(if not installed)
+Step 2: Pacman -S rofi polybar xfce4-panel nitrogen numlockx diodon xfce4-docklike-plugin xcompmgr bc networkmanager_dmenu blueman(if not installed)

 Step 3: yay -S zscroll-git(for the player scrolling to work)